 A Chinese fan palm spreads above 'Alligator tears' coleus, 'Marguerite' sweet potato vine, angel-wing begonia and orange New Guinea impatiens.

-This container garden features a bold palette of red and chartreuse—"thrillers, fillers and spillers."
+This container garden features a bold palette of red and chartreuse—the classic combo of "thrillers, fillers and spillers."

 * 'Garden Meister' fuchsia (thriller)